 Global transaction identifiers were added to MySQL Replication for the purpose of simplifying in general management of the replication data flow and of failover activities in particular.
 Each identifier uniquely identifies a set of binary log events that together make up a transaction.
 GTIDs play a key role in applying changes to the database: the server automatically skips any transaction having an identifier which the server recognizes as one that it has processed before.
 This behavior is critical for automatic replication positioning and correct failover.

 The mapping between identifiers and sets of events comprising a given transaction is captured in the binary log.
-This poses some challenges when a user wants to provision a new server with data from another existing server.
-To reproduce the identifier set on the new server, it is necessary, not only to copy the identifiers from the old server to the new one, but to preserve the relationship between the identifiers and the actual events as well, which is what is needed for restoring a slave that is immediately available as a candidate to become a new master on failover or switchover.
+This poses some challenges when provisioning a new server with data from another existing server.
+To reproduce the identifier set on the new server, it is necessary to copy the identifiers from the old server to the new one, and to preserve the relationship between the identifiers and the actual events This is neccessary for restoring a slave that is immediately available as a candidate to become a new master on failover or switchover.

 Once replication is started, the new server copies the entire binary log from the master and thus obtains all information about all GTIDs.

 Copying data and transactions to the slave.
 Playing back the entire transaction history can be time-consuming, and represents a major bottleneck when setting up a new replication slave.
-To eliminate this requirement, we can take from the master a backup that includes, in addition to a dump containing a snapshot of the data set, the binary logs and the global transaction information they contain.
-Setting up the slave then consists of importing the snapshot, then playing back the binary log, after which replication can be started, allowing the slave to become current with any remaining transactions.
+To eliminate this requirement, a snapshot of the data set, the binary logs and the global transaction information the master contains is imported to the slave.
+The the binary log is played back, after which replication can be started, allowing the slave to become current with any remaining transactions.

 |Data Set||Transaction History|